zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `path` (string or array of strings, required): the path of the entity to check the existence of.
+* `path` (string or array, required): the path of the entity to check the existence of.
 The path can address any type of node (root, branch, leaf) and optionally extend a leaf node's path to its value's internal descendants.

 **Return value**: